Spend Reasonably, Save Responsibly and Enjoy Peace of Mind About Your Finances

 There is a free electronic budgeting tool at GetMoneySmarts.org that allows you to do either a monthly budget or semester budget.
 At this site you can enter each of your transactions and categorize them into the category you choose.
 The site will then form a budget for you based upon what you entered and displays your excess (or shortcoming).

-There are also other online budgeting tools that can link to your bank account and place transactions into your budgeting categories for you such as mint.com.
+There are also other online budgeting tools such as mint.com that can link to your bank account and place transactions into your budgeting categories for you.
 This can be helpful for individuals who have little time to work on their budget.
 These systems can structure your budget for you as well as display your expected excess or shortcoming for the month.

 Budgets on Excel: